 When you understand the powerful impact just a few percentage points could have on long-term compounding returns, the case for investing cash savings looks pretty compelling.
 All the more so while interest rates are low.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
+A stocks and shares ISA may not be right for everyone and tax rules may change in the future.
+If you are unsure if an ISA is the right choice for you, please seek financial advice.
 Past and future performance indicators are not reliable indicators of future performance.
-Tax treatment depends on your individual circumstances and may be subject to change in the future.